ringcentral/ringcentral-api-docs/docs/voice/supervision.md

 ||||a=fmtp:111 useinbandfec=1
 ||||a=rtcp-fb:111 ccm tmmbr
 ||||a=sendrecv

-p-rc-api-ids: party-id=cs171841903350030962-6;session-id=Y3MxNzE4NDE5MDMzNTAwMzA5NjJAMTAuNjIuMjUuMTEx (This is the Supervisor's party-id and the session-id

-and the i headers contains the PSTN(Customer)party-id and Agent party-id

 ```

 #### How to verify the Supervisor has joined the session

 To verify that the supervisor has joined the call use the account-level Presence API to see that an additional party has been added to the existing session.
 Then verify that the supervisor's party is in the `activeCalls` property.
 For example: